ray0be/totororequests/README.md

  - Debian based : `apt install tor`
  - Fedora based : `yum install tor`

-Then install Totoro : `pip install totororequests`
+Then install Totoro : `pip3 install totororequests`

 ### Example #1 : run a Tor process
 In this example we use Totoro in the easiest way.
 Totoro will run Tor in a new process and generate a random password to protect the controller from being accessed outside the Python script context.